 No budging on the budget and using your debit card and pretending this never happened.
 Stick to the cash budget and your lifestyle deflation will be noticeable in just one week.

 My husband and I adhere to a very tight €50/$58 budget per week.

 Why give companies the opportunity to come into your inbox and sell you things that you weren’t even looking for?
 If you didn’t need that raincoat yesterday, then you certainly don’t need it now that it’s temporarily 40% off.

-Blackout days on your calendar when you don’t spend any money.
+Blackout days on your calendar when you’re not spending any money.
 This includes groceries, snack stops, gas – anything.
 This will take a little practice.